alexsingleton/US_Geodemographic/README.md

 # US Geodemographic Classification

+Classification is stored in two parquet file, each has a column which stores the US Census Bureau's block group Identifier and a column that syores the [group](data/usa.bg.cl.group.parquet) and [type](data/usa.bg.cl.type.parquet) levels of the classification

 # Introduction

 This repo presents the code used to build a new geodmeographic classification for the US, following previous work within this geographic [context](https://github.com/geoss/acs_demographic_clusters/) and [published paper](https://doi.org/10.1080/00045608.2015.1052335).

 # Structure of the Repository